oleksandr17/swift-ds_alg/README.md

 - https://www.hackerrank.com/

 Notes:
-- Project uses deprecated methods, this is because latest Swift version is not supported by Leetcode and HackerRank.
+- There are used a deprecated methods, this is because latest Swift version is not supported by Leetcode and/or HackerRank.